 "What's this?"
 I ask Ruko.

 "Deployable cover.
-Don't activate it indoors, you may just seal each other apart, or together, situation depending."
-Ruko says.
+Don't activate it indoors.
+You may just seal each other apart, or together, situation depending," Ruko says with a smirk.

 "Alright."
 I nod as I walk around and take another look.